Out-of-Home Care Philanthropic Funders Network

 The OoHC Network members shared focus and commitment has, and continues, to deliver partnerships and collaboration to enable innovation grants for the OoHC sector that focus on co-designing and building the evidence base for innovation.

-To date the OoHC Network has facilitated over $1m in funding across two grant rounds to support innovative programs in the OoHC sector.
+To date the OoHC Network has facilitated over $1m in funding across two grant rounds to support innovative programs in the OoHC sector with the process for the third innovation Grant Round for the 2021-22 financial year currently underway.

 Brighter Futures Transformation Pilot